-The truth is — the number of homes an individual agent sells in a year can vary widely.
-In the U.S., there are over 2 million active real estate licensees and 1.3 million Realtors®, or real estate licensees who’ve taken an extra step to become certified members of the National Association of Realtors (NAR).
+The truth is: the number of homes an individual agent sells in a year can vary widely.
+In the United States, there are more than 3 million active real estate licensees and 1.5 million Realtors®, or real estate licensees who’ve taken an extra step to become certified members of the National Association of Realtors (NAR).

-Here’s what industry metrics say is a typical number of sales per year for a Realtor® and why the figure is only one of many performance indicators you should be weighing in your search for the right agent.
+Here’s what industry metrics say is a typical number of sales per year for a Realtor, and why that figure is only one of many performance indicators you should be weighing in your search for the right agent.

-According to NAR, Realtors® completed a median of 12 residential “transaction sides” in 2019.
+According to NAR, Realtors completed a median of 12 residential “transaction sides” in 2022.
 Keep in mind that transaction sides are not a strict measure of homes sold.
 An agent earns a transaction side when they help either a buyer or a seller close a sale.

 Part-timers and hobbyists sell fewer homes

-Compared to the high flying agents on reality TV shows, it might surprise you to learn that Realtors® worked a median 36 hours per week in 2019, according to the NAR, and made a median gross income of $49,700.
-However, these figures also account for Realtors® who don’t pursue real estate as a full time job.
+Compared to the high flying agents on reality TV shows, it might surprise you to learn that Realtors worked a median 30 hours per week in 2022, according to the NAR, and made a median gross income of $56,400.
+However, these figures also account for Realtors who don’t pursue real estate as a full-time job.

 If an agent sells fewer than four homes in a year, they’re likely a hobbyist or part-timer who helps friends and family members now and again.
 They may treat real estate as an after-work gig, side hustle, or post-retirement activity.
-Or they may be a full-time agent who is just getting their sea legs.
+Or they may be a full-time agent who is just getting started.

 Top producers and teams do more business

-“Many times, an agent will show you that they have 150 sales in a year, but he’s got four other people buying and selling under him,” says Ron Thieme, a Honesdale, PA agent who’s been selling homes for 30 years.
+“Many times, an agent will show you that they have 150 sales in a year, but they have four other people buying and selling under them,” says Ron Thieme, a Honesdale, PA agent who’s been selling homes for over 30 years.